 Montreal celebrates its 375th anniversary in 2017, and looks forward to welcoming back the CHI Conference in 2018.

-For more information on visiting Montréal, please see http://chi2018.alamontreal.com/.
+For more information on visiting Montréal, including getting to and around Montreéal, please see http://chi2018.alamontreal.com/.